Yagan095/Daily-Pill-Dispenser-Reminder-Project/README.md

 Copy it over to Arduino IDE and download these libraries: liquid crystal, RTClib, RTCZero, AdaFruit BUSIO

-I have created design doccument for further instructions for recreation.
+I have created design document for further instructions for recreation.